-Relationships and Sexuality Education (RSE) is a lifelong process, which encompasses the acquisition of knowledge, understanding and skills, the development of attitudes, beliefs and values about personal and social relationships and gender issues.
+Relationships and Sexuality Education (RSE) is a lifelong process, which encompasses the acquisition of knowledge, understanding and skills as well as the development of attitudes, beliefs and values about personal and social relationships and gender issues.

 Sexuality1 includes all aspects of the human personality and has biological, cultural, psychological, social and spiritual dimensions.
-RSE is delivered in Strathearn in keeping with the ethos of the school and in furthering the school aim of respecting self and others.
-The RSE Policy should be read in association with the School's Anti-Bullying, Pastoral, Positive Behaviour and Safeguarding & Child Protection Policies.
+RSE is delivered in Strathearn School in keeping with the ethos of the School and in furthering the School aim of respecting self and others.
+The RSE Policy should be read in association with the School's Pastoral, Anti-Bullying, Positive Behaviour and Safeguarding & Child Protection Policies.